 NCC strongly encourages students, faculty, staff and guests of NCC, to report all crimes and public safety related incidents to the NCC Security Department in a timely manner.
 NCC is committed to providing the members of the campus community and it’s visitors with a stable and secure environment.
 All incidents or crimes reported to Campus Security will be reported as necessary, to the College’s Administration and to State and local authorities.
 Campus Security is available during all operational hours of the College, and are located strategically throughout each building.

-The NCC Security Department consists of 16 highly trained security officers and 1 full time support staff employee.
+The NCC Security Department consists of 24 highly trained security officers.
 All officers receive training in first aid, Cardiopulmonary Resuscitation (CPR) and Automated External Defibrillators (AED).
-Security officers conduct security checks, perform investigations and interview witnesses, monitor surveillance, inspect buildings and access points, control access for visitors and outside vendors, supervise parking, direct traffic and answer calls for assistance, such as motorist assists.
+Security officers check IDs and provide guest passes, create student, faculty and staff IDs, conduct security checks, perform investigations and interview witnesses, monitor surveillance, inspect buildings and access points, control access for visitors and outside vendors, supervise parking, direct traffic and answer calls for assistance, such as motorist assists.
 Guards must remain alert, and look for anything out of the ordinary throughout their shift.
 They are primarily responsible for ensuring the safety and security of students, faculty, staff and visitors.
 They are unarmed and do not have authority to make arrests.
 NCC does not have a memoranda of understanding (MOU) or any other type of written agreement with any law enforcement agencies, however in the event of an emergency, guards may call for assistance from police, fire or EMS.
 The Norwalk Police Department or the Connecticut State Police have jurisdiction and respond to incidents on campus.